ngjsjordan/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding an appointment : `ap`

+Adds an appointment to a person in the address book

+Format: `ap INDEX d/DATETIME`

+* Adds an appointment to the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Datetime should be in the format `yyyy-MM-ddTHH:mm` and must be provided.

+Examples:
+*  `ap 1 d/2025-01-01T12:00` Adds an appointment to the 1st person on 1 Jan 2025 at 12pm.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.